garfieldius/t3ll/README.md

 There are several shortcuts in the browser window (<kbd>Meta</kbd> means one of <kbd>Alt</kbd> or <kbd>Command</kbd> as in <kbd>⌘</kbd> or <kbd>win</kbd>):

 * <kbd>Tab</kbd> will focus the first input, jumping to the next if one already is.
-If the last input, or textarea is active, the first will be focused again.
+If the last input is active, the first will be focused again.
 * <kbd>Meta</kbd> + <kbd>s</kbd>  will save the file
 * <kbd>Meta</kbd> + <kbd>q</kbd> / <kbd>w</kbd> will save the file and close the window.
 * <kbd>Meta</kbd> + <kbd>←</kbd> / <kbd>↑</kbd> / <kbd>↓</kbd> / <kbd>→</kbd> will move the focus accordingly if an input is selected.